eenblam/fronted/README.md

 and only forward the first header line to the browser before proxying bytes.

 There are still two issues, though.
-First, the bytestream from the server is now encapsulated [Chunked Transfer Coding](https://www.rfc-editor.org/rfc/rfc9112#chunked.encoding).
+First, the bytestream from the server is now encapsulated in [Chunked Transfer Coding](https://www.rfc-editor.org/rfc/rfc9112#chunked.encoding).
 This isn't really a problem, though: we can just read chunks and forward the contents as bytes.